2009 Australian Open – Men's singles final: Significance

-It was a match of great significance for Federer who had the opportunity to equal the all-time record of Grand Slams won which at the time was fourteen set by Pete Sampras.
-Federer simultaneously could have equaled the then Open Era record for the most Australian Open titles at four each with Andre Agassi (the record has since been broken by Novak Djokovic with nine Australian Open titles).
-Further, Federer had entered the match with an 8-0 record in hard court Grand Slam finals.
+It was a match of great significance for Federer, who had the opportunity to equal the all-time record of Grand Slams won, which at the time was fourteen (set by Pete Sampras).
+Federer simultaneously could have equaled the then Open Era record for the most Australian Open titles at four each with Andre Agassi (the record has since been broken by Novak Djokovic with ten Australian Open titles).
+Further, Federer had entered the match with an 8–0 record in hard court Grand Slam finals.
 The loss saw Federer fall short of equaling both as his undefeated record in hard court Major finals came to an end.
 The loss further brought about immediate doubt by some analysts who believed that Federer might never equal Sampras' record.
-This was Federer's first and only Australian Open final loss in his career (6-1 overall record).
+This was Federer's first and only Australian Open final loss in his career (6–1 overall record).
 However, Federer would go on to equal both of the records within the following twelve months after the loss.
 Federer came back the next year and reclaimed the Australian Open title, winning his sixteenth major and fourth title in Australia.